marpme/niniera/README.md

 ## Documentation 📘

-For more in-depth information on using **Niniera**, refer to the [documentation](https://github.com/your-nini-era-repo/documentation) and explore examples in the `examples` directory of this repository.
+For more in-depth information on using **nini-era**, refer to the [documentation](https://github.com/your-nini-era-repo/documentation) and explore examples in the `examples` directory of this repository.

 ## Contributing 🤝

 We welcome contributions from the community!
-If you want to enhance **Niniera**, please review our [contribution guidelines](CONTRIBUTING.md) to get started.
+If you want to enhance **nini-era**, please review our [contribution guidelines](./CONTRIBUTING.md) to get started.

 ## License 📜

-**Niniera** is licensed under the Apache-2.0 License.
+**nini-era** is licensed under the Apache-2.0 License.
 See [LICENSE](LICENSE) for more details.

 ## Credits 🙏

-**Niniera** draws inspiration from the simplicity and elegance of Rust's `Option` and error handling.
+**nini-era** draws inspiration from the simplicity and elegance of Rust's `Option` and error handling.
 We extend our gratitude to the Rust community for inspiring this project.

 [GitHub Repository](https://github.com/marpme/niniera)

 ---

-_"Niniera - Where simplicity meets elegance."_
+_"nini-era - Where simplicity meets elegance."_